Probing scalar-neutrino and scalar-dark-matter interactions with PandaX-4T

-The NME for double $\beta$-decay with massless Majoron emission, via the left diagram in Fig.~\ref{fig:Feynman_diagram}, has been extensively studied in Refs.~\cite{Doi:1985dx,doiNeutrinolessDoublebetaDecay1988,mohapatraNeutrinolessDoubleBeta1988}.
+The NME for double $\beta$-decay with massless Majoron emission, via the left diagram in Fig.~\ref{fig:Feynman_diagram}, has been extensively studied in Refs.~\cite{Doi:1985dx,Doi:1987rx,Mohapatra:1988fk}.
 In our case, we generalize this framework to include a massive scalar $\phi$, whose mass lies below the typical double $\beta$–decay energy scale, i.e., $m_{\phi} \lesssim \mathcal{O}(\text{MeV})$.
-Following Ref.~\cite{Doi:1985dx}, the $S$ matrix element can be decomposed into two parts using the leptonic Dirac algebra as shown in SMa.II.
+Following Ref.~\cite{Doi:1985dx}, the $S$ matrix element can be decomposed into two parts using the leptonic Dirac algebra as shown in Supplemental Material~\cite{SupplementalMaterial}.
 The NME can then be written as:

 Here, $g_A \simeq 1.27$ is the axial-vector coupling of the hadronic current~\cite{ParticleDataGroup:2014cgo}, and the nuclear radius $R_0$ is included to ensure the correct dimensionality.
-As analyzed in SMa.II, we follow the same setup in \cite{EXO-200:2014vam, KamLAND-Zen:2012uen} and take
+As analyzed in Supplemental Material~\cite{SupplementalMaterial}, we follow the same setup in \cite{EXO-200:2014vam, KamLAND-Zen:2012uen} and take

 using the numerical NME value from Ref.~\cite{Mustonen:2013zu,Simkovic:2009pp} with quasiparticle random phase approximation method.
 Values from other nuclear calculations range from 2.59 to 3.11~\cite{Simkovic:2009pp}, resulting in an uncertainty of approximately 20\% in the NME calculation.